mmfrenkel/chirp/README.md

 API endpoints (read more about the Flask server below) in order to (a) add users to channels (b) get all messages stored in the server for a given channel and (c) get a list of all available channels on the server.

+This application additionally utilizes localStorage such that JavaScript can remember both the username of the user and which channels that user has added to their application.
+This allows a user to return back to _Chirp!_ without loosing their channels or messages.

 ### Flask